|FREQUENTLY ASKED QUESTIONS (FAQ)

 We also encourage you to visit the forums at such sites as WorkPlaceLikeHome.com

-find on-going dialogues regarding hirers, jobs, and scams.
-(Above all
+find on-going conversations regarding hirers, jobs, and scams.
+(Above

 that you should never pay for a job!)